-You can route the output of audio, instrument, group, and FX channels to output, group, and FX channels.
+You can route the output of audio, instrument, group, and FX channels to output, group, FX channels, or use it as an effect side-chain source.

 Routing the outputs from multiple audio channels to a group allows you to control the channel levels using one fader, and to apply the same effects and equalization to all the channels.